 Widespread reforms

-Through dictatorial (Legalist) rule, the first Qin emperor defeated all the other kingdoms and formed for the first time a Chinese nation state under one ruler, inventing the concept of ‘Emperor of China’.
+Through dictatorial (Legalist) rule, the first Qin emperor defeated all the other kingdoms and formed for the first Chinese nation state under one ruler and inventing the concept of ‘Emperor of China’.
 Although the term 'dynasties' is used for the preceding periods it was only under the Qin that the state was centrally controlled under one person, previously it had been a case of loose association with a local ruler having autonomy.
 The Qin state was an efficient military machine and pursued a policy of subjugation of ‘all under heaven’.
 It was brought in as a fervent revolution, not just a change of leadership.
-By conquests as far south as Guangdong, Qin Shihuangdi created the rough boundary of the country of China that has stood to the present day.
+By conquests as far south as Guangdong, Qin Shihuangdi created the rough boundary of present day China .
 The Great Wall of China was built to define China's northern limit by joining and strengthening existing border walls.
-Other major construction projects included his capital city; his mausoleum and a network of roads, canals and irrigation systems.
-Control of water supply enabled agricultural production to increase; providing food for the burgeoning empire.
+Other major construction projects included his capital city, his mausoleum and a network of roads, canals and irrigation systems.
+Control of water supply enabled agricultural production to increase to provide food for the burgeoning empire.

-As well as bringing in unified systems for weights; measures and roads, during the Qin dynasty he imposed a single set of Chinese characters for writing based on the Qin script.
-The Qin kingdom had conquered many other kingdoms with higher populations and with their own writing scripts; to be able to administer these new people everything had to be standardized.
+As well as bringing in unified systems for weights; measures and roads he imposed a unified system of Chinese characters for writing based on the Qin script.
+The Qin kingdom had conquered many other kingdoms with higher populations and with their own writing scripts; to be able to administer them efficiently everything had to be standardized.
 The standardization of weights was important because tax was collected in goods rather than money.
 His transport reforms enabled the creation of a network of roads radiating from the capital near Xi'an with a standard length of axle allowing the transport of goods over long distances.
 (Deep ruts in the road created by carts allowed only those with a matching axle width to travel easily).
 The new roads had three lanes, the central one was reserved solely for Imperial use.
-However, this road network amounting to 4,250 miles, proved counter-productive as it enabled rebels to quickly flee a pursuing army.
-The use of the brush for both writing and painting was introduced; superseding the stylus previously used to impress writing into clay or to inscribe on stone.
+However, this road network amounting to 4,250 miles, proved counter-productive in the end as it enabled rebels to quickly flee a pursuing army.
+The use of the brush for both writing and painting came into use, superseding the stylus that had been used to impress marks into clay or inscription onto stone.

 Administration

 Qin Shihuangdi moved the country away from a slave to a feudal system.
-He disbanded the many militia that had been the means of maintaining the earlier state of incessant warfare.
+He disbanded the many militia that had maintained the earlier state of incessant warfare.
 The creation of a complete set of unambiguous laws for the first time codified rights and responsibilities.
-The leading doctrine came from the 'Book of Lord Shang ' .
+The leading Legalist doctrine came from the 'Book of Lord Shang ' .
 Arbitrary punishment was abolished, punishment had to follow the strictly defined rules/laws.
-Hierarchical responsibility came into play, the local elder was personally responsible for the actions of everyone under him.
+Hierarchical responsibility was introduced, the local leader was held personally responsible for the actions of everyone under him.
 A key reform of the Qin Dynasty was the division of government into three separate functions : administration; military and supervision of the administration.
-The later function included the appointment of officials and the keeping of records, it checked that the administration carried out the orders it was given.
-This division made the empire less likely to break apart, as no one person held both the administrative and military power needed to mount a revolt against the Emperor.
-An administrator was appointed directly by the emperor from a distant area so he would have no loyal, local power-base to exploit.
+The later function included the appointment of officials and the keeping of records, it checked that the administration carried out the orders it had been given.
+This division made the empire less likely to break apart, as no one person held both the administrative and military power needed to mount a revolt.
+An administrator was appointed directly by the emperor from a distant area so he would have no loyal, local power-base to give support.

 221BCE Zhou dynasty ended; Warring States ended; Emperor Qin Shihuangdi became ruler; 213BCE Burning of Books ; 210BCE Emperor Qin Shihuangdi no longer ruler; Emperor Er Shi became ruler; 207BCE Emperor Er Shi no longer ruler; 206BCE Han dynasty began